pytorch/pytorch.github.io/_posts/2024-10-15-performance-boost-windows.md

 ## HOW TO TAKE ADVANTAGE OF THE OPTIMIZATIONS

-Install PyTorch CPU 2.4.1 on Windows from the [official repository](https://pytorch.org/get-started/locally/), and you may automatically experience a performance boost with memory allocation and vectorizations.
+Install PyTorch CPU 2.4.1 or later on Windows from the [official repository](https://pytorch.org/get-started/locally/), and you may automatically experience a performance boost with memory allocation and vectorizations.

 ## ACKNOWLEDGMENTS